EvoEstate Interview with Co-Founder & former CEO Gustas Germanavicius

 This is the second article in a series of interviews that features prominent leaders within peer-to-peer lending, real estate crowdfunding and startup equity crowdfunding.

-In this article, we talk with Gustas Germanavičius, co-founder and former CEO of EvoEstate, about his views on the real estate crowdfunding industry, what you can expect as an investor on EvoEstate, and what the future will bring for the Estonian-based real estate crowdfunding aggregator.
+In this interview, we talk with Gustas Germanavičius, co-founder and former CEO of EvoEstate, about his views on the real estate crowdfunding industry, what you can expect as an investor on EvoEstate, and what the future will bring for the Estonian-based real estate crowdfunding aggregator.

 Who came up with the idea of EvoEstate, and why was it founded?